HansMuller/flutter_buttons/README.md

  - The "Updating the Material Buttons and their Themes" design document at https://flutter.dev/go/material-button-system-updates.
  - The corresponding Flutter GitHub issue: Updating the Material Buttons and their Themes [#54776](https://github.com/flutter/flutter/issues/54776).

+# Sample

-Here's a trivial example of the new button classes and their themes:
+Here's a trivial example of the new button classes and their themes.

 ```dart
 // pubspec.yaml must contain a dependency on the prototype flutter_buttons package
 //
 //  flutter_buttons:
 //    git: git@github.com:HansMuller/flutter_buttons.git

 import 'package:flutter/material.dart';